-12. As some of the proposed lighting techniques were new to Hong Kong and also as a means to demonstrate some of these techniques and test the public reaction, the Tourism Commission, with the sponsorship from the private sector, staged a one-off demonstration of a multimedia light and sound show at the Piazza of the Hong Kong Cultural Centre during the first week of the Chinese New Year in February 2003.
+13. As some of the proposed lighting techniques were new to Hong Kong and also as a means to demonstrate some of these techniques and test the public reaction, the Tourism Commission, with the sponsorship from the private sector, staged a one-off demonstration of a multimedia light and sound show at the Piazza of the Hong Kong Cultural Centre during the first week of the Chinese New Year in

+February 2003.
 On display were a range of lighting effects combined into a unique show backed by an enthralling musical score and complementary architectural lighting.
 Over 180 000 people saw the show and the response from the local community, visitors and the media was very positive.
 The success of this demonstration allowed work to proceed on the more ambitious permanent show now taking place in the Harbour every night.

-13. In March 2003, the Tourism Commission consulted the Tourism Strategy Group2.
-The Group fully supported the implementation of the Plan in view of its tremendous economic benefits to Hong Kong.

-14. [We briefed Members of the LegCo Panel on Economic Services on the proposed project on 24 May 2004.]
+- 14. In March 2003, the Tourism Commission consulted the Tourism Strategy Group3.
+The Group fully supported the implementation of the Plan in view of its tremendous economic benefits to Hong Kong. - 15.
+We briefed Members of the Legilative Council Panel on Economic Services on the proposed project on 24 May 2004.
+Members supported the proposal.